Jack Black: 2010s

-The following year he took a supporting dramatic turn in the Gus Van Sant drama Don't Worry, He Won't Get Far on Foot (2018).
+The following year, he took a supporting dramatic turn in the Gus Van Sant drama Don't Worry, He Won't Get Far on Foot (2018).
 The film received critical acclaim and starred Joaquin Phoenix, Rooney Mara and Jonah Hill.
-He reprised his role in Jumanji: Welcome to the Jungle's sequel, Jumanji: The Next Level (2019), which like its predecessor was also a box-office success, becoming one of the highest-grossing films of 2019.
+Also in 2018, Black appeared in the music video for Gorillaz song "Humility".
+He reprised his role in Jumanji: Welcome to the Jungles sequel, Jumanji: The Next Level (2019), which, like its predecessor, was also a box-office success, becoming one of the highest-grossing films of 2019.
 That year, he starred in the children's fantasy film The House with a Clock in Its Walls (2019) alongside Cate Blanchett and Renée Elise Goldsberry.
-In 2022, he lent his voice to the Richard Linklater animated coming of age film Apollo 10 1⁄2: A Space Age Childhood.
-Also that year, he portrayed disc jockey Wolfman Jack in the Roku biographical parody film Weird: The Al Yankovic Story (2022).
-Starting in 2022 he reprised the role of Po in the Netflix animated series Kung Fu Panda: The Dragon Knight.
-He also guest starred on the Paramount+ series Big Nate and the Adult Swim series Rick and Morty.